-Whether you operate a construction or service business, it’s important to have a proper chart of accounts (COA) under your belt to assess accurately your company’s financial health with ease.
+Whether you operate a construction or service business, it’s important to have a proper chart of accounts (COA) under your belt to assess your company’s financial health with ease.

 A chart of accounts is the foundation of an excellent bookkeeping and accounting system.
 It allows you to keep track of all the money in and out of your construction company.
 Creating contractor chart accounts means you have a proper accounts list to account for income and expenses with extreme accuracy.

-Let’s explore the definition of a chart of accounts and find out the chart of accounts is important with our comprehensive guide.
+Let’s explore the definition of a chart of accounts and find out why the chart of accounts is important with our comprehensive guide.

 What is a chart of accounts for a construction company?

 A chart of accounts is a listing of all the financial accounts in a construction company’s general ledger (GL).
 Accounts are grouped into categories and subcategories that correspond to the structure of a company’s financial statements.

 Accounts are numbered into a commonly accepted structure and appear in the same order.
 Depending on the type of your construction business, an account number can be three or four digits long.

 There is a broad range of charts of account examples available online, which can give you a better sense of what a contractor chart of accounts looks like.
 We’ve put together a partial chart of account examples for you to take a look at: